pingcap/docs/optimizer-hints.md

 > **Note:**
 >
-> If the tables using optimizer hints are not in the same database, you need to explicitly specify the `SCHEMA_NAME`.
+> If the tables using optimizer hints are not in the same database, you need to display the statement `SCHEMA_NAME`.
 For example:

 {{< copyable "sql" >}}